pantheon-systems/documentation/source/content/guides/account-mgmt/account/07-delete.md

 reviewed: "2022-09-19"
 ---

-Follow the steps below to completely delete your site(s).
+Follow the steps below in to completely delete your site(s).

 ## 1. Backup and Export